GoogleChrome/web.dev/src/site/content/en/blog/compat2021/index.md

 ### CSS position: sticky

 [Sticky positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/position#sticky_positioning)
-allows content to stick to the edge of the viewport/screen and is commonly used for headers that are always visible at the top of the viewport.
+allows content to stick to the edge of the viewport and is commonly used for headers that are always visible at the top of the viewport.
 While supported in all browsers, there are common use cases where it doesn't work as intended.
 For example,